Recently, Meryl Streep quoted the late and great Carrie Fisher at the Golden Globes, saying, “Take your broken heart, make it into art.”

 It felt really important to start this work yesterday, because of what today is.
 Today is an embarrassment and a tragedy.
 Today is another bullet point in an American history fraught with racism, sexism, bigotry, religious intolerance, greed, and hypocrisy.
 Today reminds us all that white privilege is alive and well, that people put party affiliations in front of morals, truth, and other people, and that wicked, power-hungry, greedy people can still do damage.

 Reverend William Barber reminds us that “this is not the worst thing we’ve ever seen.”
 The country has endured the attempted genocide of its native peoples, slavery, Jim Crow, and periods in which non-white people and women alike were not permitted to vote, among so many other devastating elements of our nation’s history.

 This is not the worst thing we’ve ever seen.
 It is, however, a step back towards those very events that are the worst we’ve seen in this country.

-I fear for my non-white friends, for my non-Christian friends, for my fellow women, for the refugees and immigrants whom I welcome with open arms, for the LGBT+ community, for those in my generation already struggling with debt and lack of jobs, for those of us who rely on the ACA, and for so many other groups.
+I fear for my non-white friends, for my non-Christian friends, for my fellow women, for the refugees and immigrants whom I welcome with open arms, for the LGBT+ community, for those in my generation already struggling with debt and lack of jobs, for those of us who rely on the ACA, for our beautiful land and natural resources, for the creatures who inhabit it, and for so many other groups.
 The negative effects of this administration will leak out into every area of life, and that shakes me.
 Within me burns a desire to fix everything, but I am continually confronted with my inability to do that very thing.

 And so I write.
 I create.
-I tell stories where evil loses, always.
+I tell stories where evil always loses.
 I tell stories where people put others before themselves; stories of love, of selflessness, of courage, of growth, of honesty, of the fight for justice.
 It does not feel like enough to me, but it is what I have.
 It is one element of my resistance.

 So get to creating, artists.
 The world needs us.
 Take your broken heart, make it into art.